ModelCat/AptosConnector/README.md

 ### AptosConnector Setup

-This one-time only procedure will configure AptosConnector's access to Aptos platform.
-You will need to provide your `Aptos Group ID`, `Aptos AWS Access Key ID` and `Aptos AWS Secret Access Key`:
+This one-time procedure will configure AptosConnector's access to the Aptos platform.
+You will need to provide your `Aptos Group ID` and `Aptos OAuth Token`.

+> **Note:** The OAuth token is used to authenticate with the Aptos platform.
+You can obtain your OAuth token from the Aptos platform.
+The token format should be an integer followed by an underscore, followed by a 40 character hexadecimal string (e.g., `1_1234567890abcdef1234567890abcdef12345678`).
+>
+> When you provide your OAuth token, AptosConnector will use it to authenticate with the Aptos API and automatically retrieve temporary AWS credentials.
+These credentials are then configured in your AWS CLI profile for seamless access to Aptos resources.

 ```
 (aptos_env) user@ubuntu: aptos_setup